avalonstrel/GatedConvolution/README.md

 An Reimplemented version of DeepFillv2.
+And the main files I modify is inpaint_ops.py, inpaint_model_gc.py, and train.py.
+I add mask_from_fnames.py for add masks from Data(voc or coco).
+And I will refactor this project soon. ( To use this Project, you can refer the official version of DeepFillv1 since it is modified from the DeepFillv1)